At the height of its glory in the 7th and 6th centuries B.C.E., the ancient city of Babylon was the largest and wealthiest in the world.

 Although Babylon was designated a UNESCO World Heritage Site in 2019, there isn't much left to see of the once-unstoppable empire that dazzled Greek historians and enslaved its rivals, most famously the biblical Kingdom of Judah.
 If you took a trip to Babylon today, located 55 miles (85 kilometers) south of Baghdad, you'd see a tacky recreation built by Saddam Hussein in the 1970s that's been partially destroyed by decades of war.
 It's a sad ending to such a fabled city.

 Hammurabi and His Code

 Nebachadnezzar was the most famous of Babylon's rulers, but he wasn't the first.
 Several empires rose and fell and rose again over the millennia on the same coveted soil between the Tigris and Euphrates rivers.

 The earliest king to unite warring Mesopotamian tribes into a single powerful city-state was the remarkable Hammurabi in the 18th century B.C.E.
-Not only did Hammurabi successfully conquer or forge alliances with Babylon's fiercest enemies during his 43-year reign, but he also built Babylon into a showplace for ancient innovations in engineering and criminal justice.
+Not only did this famous king successfully conquer or forge alliances with Babylon's fiercest enemies during his 43-year reign, but he also built Babylon (which comprised southern Mesopotamia and part of Assyria, now northern Iraq) into a showplace for innovations in engineering and criminal justice.

 Hammurabi ordered the construction of intricate canals to provide Babylon's citizens with fresh water, and fortified the city's walls against invaders.
-He concerned himself with food distribution and public safety in a city that represented something entirely new in the ancient world — the intermingling of hordes of people from wildly different cultures.
+He concerned himself with food distribution and public safety in a city that represented something entirely new — the intermingling of hordes of people from wildly different cultures.